polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Rococo

 A [parachain](#parachain) test network for the Polkadot network.
-The [Rococo](#rococo) network is a Substrate-based blockchain with an October 14, 2024 deprecation date.
+The [Rococo](#rococo) network is a Polkadot SDK-based blockchain with an October 14, 2024 deprecation date.
 Development teams are encouraged to use the Paseo TestNet instead.

 ## Runtime